Net-Zer0/MalScan/README.md

 ## Future Updates!

-I plan on intergrating not just searching for .exe's but for more binaries such as .dll and more formats soon!.
+I plan on intergrating not just searching for .exe's but for more binaries such as .dll and more formats soon!

 Stay tuned for updates like this in the future!